Vessel Sourcing Service

 2. Market Search and Owner Approach

 SVC Marine searches available market candidates through shipowners, brokers, managers, operators and private networks.
-Where appropriate, we can approach owners directly to check whether a vessel may be available for sale.
+Where suitable, we approach owners directly to check whether a vessel may be available for sale.

 • Market search based on buyer requirement